Get notified of page updates

 • Age: Women under 45 may benefit from these drugs more than older premenopausal women.

 • Impact on people with high BMI: Studies indicated that ovarian suppression plus aromatase inhibitors did not work as well for people with a high body mass index (BMI) or for those who had not had chemotherapy.
-This may be because the drugs did not lower their levels sufficiently.
+This may be because the drugs did not lower their estrogen levels sufficiently.

 • Pregnancy: Some women may still get pregnant after or during pauses in ovarian suppression.
 Discuss contraception during treatment with your doctor.